Hierarchic Kernel Recursive Least-Squares: Numerical Experiments

 \subsection{Synthetic 2D Data Modeling}

-Exemplification of the H-KRLS method on a synthetic two dimensional spatiotemporal function is presented in this subsection.
+Exemplification of the D-KRLS method on a synthetic two-dimensional spatiotemporal function is presented in this subsection.
 The two-dimensional nonlinear function $ \varUpsilon(\bm{x},\bm{d}) $ is given by:

 where $\bm{x}$ and $\bm{d}$ are arranged to be $145$ and $150$ evenly divided numbers ranging between $[0.1, 4\pi]$ and $[0.1, 8\pi]$ respectively, while the trigonometric functions are in radians.
 Consequently, by having $145$ and $150$ data points in each of the two directions, the total number of data points is $21750$.
-To train and validate, this data set is divided randomly with $80\%$ of the data used for training and $20\%$ for validation in each dimension.
+To train and validate, this dataset is divided randomly with $80\%$ of the data used for training and $20\%$ for validation in each dimension.
 For training, there are $116$ points in the $\bm{x}$ direction and $120$ points in the $\bm{d}$ direction and in total $13,920$ data points.

 In the first step of the method, Initial Modeling is performed, using Algorithm 1 ($i = 0$).
-The kernel matrix size equals $116\times116$ as there are $116$ points in $\bm{x}$ direction and no sparsification is used to demonstrate maximum H-KRLS cost.
+The kernel matrix size equals $116\times116$ as there are $116$ points in $\bm{x}$ direction and no sparsification is used to demonstrate maximum D-KRLS cost.
 The variance of the Gaussian kernel is found empirically to be $\sigma_{I} = 1$.
 The corresponding weight $\bm{\alpha}_0^1$ of this matrix is a vector $116\times1$.
 Initial Modeling took $2.80$ seconds for all $120$ data samples of $ \bm{d}$.
 Then modeling of $\bm{\alpha}_1^1$ is done by Algorithm 1 ($i = 1$).
-The kernel matrix size this time is equal to $120\times120$ as there are $120$ points in $\bm{d}$ direction.
+The kernel matrix size is equal to $120\times120$ as there are $120$ points in $\bm{d}$ direction.
 The variance of the Gaussian kernel is found empirically to be $\sigma_{H1} = 0.3$.
 The Weight Modeling took $0.13$ seconds.
-The cost of Initial Modeling is more than Hierarchic Weight Modeling, for the reason that in Initial Modeling training is done on all samples of $\bm{x}$ at all samples of $\bm{d}$.
-The total computational time of both steps to train H-KRLS is $2.93$ seconds.
+The cost of Initial Modeling is more than Hierarchic Weight Modeling, as the Initial Modeling training is done on all samples of $\bm{x}$ at all samples of $\bm{d}$.
+The total computational time for both steps to train D-KRLS is $2.93$ seconds.
 The corresponding error for validation is presented in Figure~\ref{2DHNK}.
-Because of using the same variance of the Gaussian kernel in Initial Modeling ($\sigma_{I}$) for all data samples over $ \bm{d} $, for some data samples of $ \bm{d} $ the error is bigger than the rest.
+For some data samples of $ \bm{d} $ the error is bigger than the rest, as the same variance of the Gaussian kernel in Initial Modeling ($\sigma_{I}$) is used for all data samples over $ \bm{d} $.
 Nevertheless, the maximum magnitude of recorded error is found to be $0.0134$, which indicates high validation accuracy.